 Even when you consider the protein-boosting effect of the flaxseed and alfalfa, this looks like the profile of a kibble containing a moderate amount of meat.

-Nutram Ideal Solution is a plant-based dry dog food using a moderate amount of named meat meals as its main sources of animal protein, thus earning the brand 4.5 stars.
+Nutram Ideal Solution is a grain-inclusive dry dog food using a moderate amount of named meat meals as its dominant source of animal protein, thus earning the brand 4.5 stars.

 Nutram Dog Food